kangja/top-nba-players/README.md

 ## Project Description

-"Your 10 Favorite NBA Players" allows users to search for their favorite player in a search box to generate a player's gif and render player's name, position, and the team he is currently in.
+"Your 10 Favorite NBA Players" allows users to search for their 10 favorite players in a search box to generate a player's gif and render player's name, team name, position, height, and weight.
 It renders up to 10 players and the users have the option to remove players using delete buttons.
+Users have to make sure they have to search for players who are currently in the league.
+If not, they will not get the full data rendered on the page.

 ## API and Data Sample